vinloren/morse_keyer/README.md

 Regarding the way to connect the 3.5 - 5Vdc passive buzzer, the ESP12 can drive it directly without the need of a intermediate transistor buffer; so I did and it works nicely.
 I did not try a ESP3 to see if also its PIO pins can drive the passive buzzer as well.

+The note tone is set by default at 800Hz but it can be changed to 400,500,600,700,900Hz if needed just sending a message like 400 or 500 or 900 etc. I noticed that the volume level varies noticebly depending on the sound frequency: 800Hz gives the maximum volume with the passive buzzer I am using.

 ### Morse standard used
 The time of the dah is 3 times of the dit, the separation time between dit and/or dah is 1 dit time, the time separation betwenn letters/numbers/special chars is 1 dah (3xdit), the time separation between words is 7xdit.
 The dit time in ms is = 1200/wpm and ranges from 240ms / 5wpm to 40ms / 30wpm.